zxyqq/cnocr/README_en.md

 ---
 </div>

+### [Update 2023.09.27]: Released V2.2.4

+Main Changes:
+* Added a series of pure numeric recognition models `number-*` (see [Pre-trained Recognition Models](#pre-trained-recognition-models)), suitable for pure numeric recognition scenarios such as bank card recognition, ID card recognition, coin year recognition, etc.
+* Adapted with the new versions of various packages, such as `pytorch_lightning`, `onnxruntime`, `pillow`, etc.
+* Optimized the data augmentation methods used in the training process and adopted the data augmentation methods from **Nougat**.
+* Added support for larger models, such as `densenet-lite-666`, `gru_large`, etc.
+* The previous `*-gru` series models are now also available in ONNX version.
+* Fixed a bunch of bugs, such as `val-complete_match-epoch` always being `0` during the training process.

 [**CnOCR**](https://github.com/breezedeus/cnocr)  is an **Optical Character Recognition (OCR)** toolkit for **Python 3**.
 It supports recognition of common characters in **English and numbers**, **Simplified Chinese**, **Traditional Chinese** (some models), and **vertical text** recognition.
 It comes with [**20+ well-trained models**](https://cnocr.readthedocs.io/zh/latest/models/) for different application scenarios and can be used directly after installation.
 Also, CnOCR provides simple training [commands](https://cnocr.readthedocs.io/zh/latest/train/) for users to train their own models.
 Welcome to join the WeChat contact group.

 <div align="center">